Jacksonville, FL Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-Yes, our quotes for Jacksonville shipments are all‑inclusive.
-All carriers we work with must carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify their policies are active for the entire trip to or from the Jacksonville port and surrounding area.
-Your vehicle is fully covered while in transit across the Jax region.
+Yes, when you ship a vehicle to or from Jacksonville, FL, our all‑inclusive quotes cover insurance.
+All carriers we work with must carry at least $1,000,000 in liability and $100,000 in cargo coverage, and we confirm the policy is active for the whole trip, including service to the Jacksonville Port Authority and the surrounding metro area.

-In Jacksonville, we suggest scheduling your pickup at least two weeks in advance, though posting your shipment as soon as you can is best.
-This gives carriers time to bundle your car with other loads heading to or from the Jacksonville port and the surrounding I‑95 corridor, which helps keep rates low and service reliable.
+In Jacksonville, we recommend scheduling your pickup at least two weeks in advance, though the sooner you post, the better.
+Early scheduling lets our carriers bundle your vehicle with other shipments leaving from the Jacksonville port and nearby I‑95 corridor, which often results in faster, more affordable service.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.